JosiahKerley/python-filegen/README.md

 About
 =====

-FileGen uses Jinja templates and YAML files to generate files.
+FileGen uses Jinja templates and YAML to generate files.

 Usage